natereprogle/natereprogle/README.md

 I'm Nate, I go by TerrorByte or variations online (TerrrorByte, TerrorByteTW, etc.).
 I'm a tech enthusiast who has never had a job in Software Development, yet it's literally one of my favorite things to do 😜

-I mainly write in Java and JavaScript, but love learning other languages too!
+I mainly write in Type/JavaScript and Java, but love learning other languages too!

 ## Let's Hang!